-Here, then, is the history of the UFC men’s featherweight title and the times it was won, lost or defended.
+This is the history of the UFC men’s featherweight title and the times it was won, lost or defended.
 Interim title fights are omitted with the exception of Aldo-Frankie Edgar 2, since the winner of that fight ended up being promoted to undisputed champ without a unification bout.
-While Holloway may not be long for the 145-pound division, it is nonetheless a weight class on the rise, and this weekend’s title tilt features two talented and charismatic 27-year-olds in possibly the most highly-anticipated fight of 2018.
+It tells the story of a division stepping out of the shadow of one of the sport’s all-time greats and into a future bright with promise and rich with dynamic young contenders.

 You can embed this infographic.
 Copy and paste the code below into your site: